egoist/vue-media/README.md

 <script>
   import Media from 'vue-media'
-  // You can access `window.VueMedia` if using CDN. export default {
+  // Component is automatically registered if using CDN. export default {
     components: {
       Media